 Neuromuscular Biobanking

 While several Canadian institutions maintain biobanks collecting samples of NMD patients among other pathologies, Canada still lacks a coordinated effort to systematically collect, process, store and provide NMD samples for research.
-Led by Dr. Jason Karamchandani, the biobanking team works to strengthen and support the Canadian neuromuscular disease (NMD) biobanking landscape through uniting existing Canadian biobanks.The NMD4C will work to create a virtual Canadian NMD biobank with a central Canadian catalogue that will amalgamate the sample information collected by individual biobanks, creating a larger collection.
+Led by Dr. Jason Karamchandani, the biobanking task works to strengthen and support the Canadian neuromuscular disease (NMD) biobanking landscape through uniting existing Canadian biobanks.The NMD4C will work to create a virtual Canadian NMD biobank with a central Canadian catalogue that will amalgamate the sample information collected by individual biobanks, creating a larger collection.

 Canadian Neuromuscular Biobanking Landscape

-The NMD4C is working with eight Canadian neuromuscular biobanks that are currently active in collecting and preparing a variety of samples covering a range of neuromuscular diseases.
+We are working with eight Canadian neuromuscular biobanks that are currently active in collecting and preparing a variety of samples covering a range of neuromuscular diseases.
 The directors of these biobanks have provided crucial feedback at each step of the virtual biobank’s planning.
 Currently the working group is analyzing the existing biobank sites’ frameworks, and collecting feedback on the digital tool, which will be used to collect and organize sample data.
 While the virtual biobank is in development, each of these eight sites has kindly provided information about what samples they collect and the conditions and policies for researchers to access them, which you can find listed on our interactive biobank map.

 Ongoing Biobanking Work